Letter-to-Christian-Scholars/Letter-to-Christian-Scholars/docs/Spirit.md

 I know that an answer to all of these questions will be 'you will know by the Spirit.'
 If I knew how to use it then I could consider that as an option.
 Finding the best practices for the spirit is really hard

 We say that we each have it differently.
 'Everyone feels it differently.'
-I am confused by this but I respect the answer and will only ask about deeper questions
+I am confused by this but I respect the answer.
+The below comments ignore 'everyone feels it differently' and focuses on other aspects of the spirit

 ## **Humans brains are programmed to NOT change our minds**